SorellaLabs/ethers-reth/README.md

 # Octane

 A ether-rs middleware for reth that bypasses JSON-RPC allowing for faster db queries.
+From our preliminary benchmarks we have seen a 2x speedup relative to IPC, and 3x speedup relative to local reth Http.
+See [anvil-benchmarks](https://github.com/SorellaLabs/anvil-benchmarks) for more details.

 ## Work in Progress!

 Please note that Octane is currently in its early stages of development.

 ## Todo:

 - [ ] Full log functionality
 - [x] Full trace functionality
 - [ ] Full debug functionality
-- [ ] Mock ethers-reth provider for testing purposes
+- [ ] Mock ethers-reth client for github CI testing
 - [x] Integration with Anvil: We plan to integrate with Anvil to offer super-fast simulation in fork mode.
 See [fastfoundry](https://github.com/SorellaLabs/fastfoundry) & [anvil-benchmarks](https://github.com/SorellaLabs/anvil-benchmarks)

 ### Contact